Robinson ELLIS (1834–1913)

 I never heard Ellis make an unkind of ill-natured remark about anyone.
 The nearest approach to anything of the kind was when someone asked him where he had spent a certain vacation, and he said that he had spent it with the more tolerable of his two sisters.

 In 1894 Ellis was elected Professor of Latin at Oxford, which meant that he became a Fellow of Corpus Christi College and had to resign his Vice-Presidency of Trinity; but he was made an Honorary Fellow there, and was allowed to keep his rooms.

 Ellis died in 1913 following an operation:

 † Robinson Ellis died at the Acland Home, Oxford at the age of 79 on 9 October 1913.
-His funeral service was conducted on 13 October at Trinity College Chapel by Dr Herbert Blakiston (President of the college) assisted by the Revd M. W. Patterson (Fellow of the College), followed by burial at St Sepulchre’s Cemetery (recorded in the parish register of St Mary Magdalen Church).
+His funeral service was conducted on 13 October at Trinity College Chapel by Dr Herbert Blakiston (President of the College), assisted by the Revd M. W. Patterson (Fellow of the College), and was followed by burial at St Sepulchre’s Cemetery (recorded in the parish register of St Mary Magdalen Church).

 The following report on his funeral appeared in the Oxford Journal Illustrated on 15 October 1913: